John Farrer's 1667 map showing presumed Northwest Passage (red arrow) to Pacific Ocean just west of the Blue Ridge Mountains

-NOTE: There are two other continental divides in North America.
-The western continental divide is marked by the Rocky Mountains, separating the Gulf of Mexico watershed from the Pacific Ocean watershed.
-The northern continental divide is marked by the Brooks Range in Alaska, and also runs just north of the Great Lakes/St. Lawrence River in Canada.
-The northern continental divide separates the Arctic Ocean/Hudson Bay from the other watersheds to the south.
+NOTE: There are multiple continental divides in North America.
+The most-famous "Continental Divide" is marked by the Rocky Mountains, separating the Gulf of Mexico watershed from the Pacific Ocean watershed.
+The Northern Continental Divide runs just north of the Great Lakes/St. Lawrence River in Canada, separating the Arctic Ocean/Hudson Bay from the other watersheds to the south.

 the Eastern Continental Divide separates rivers flowing to Atlantic Ocean vs. Gulf of Mexico, while the Northern Continental Divide separates the Arctic Ocean from other water bodies